bushidocodes/spmcb-gatsby/src/pages/blog/beginner-guide-to-webvr-on-daydream.md

 4. ReactVR seems to offer only serve dev builds of WebVR over http, which cannot be viewed by daydream.
 5. If you are trying to render a WebVR application off a development machine on your LAN and you have issues, consider turning off your local firewall on your development machine to check if that is interfering.

-## Future Steps (under construction)
+## Future Steps

-### Improve Write-Run-Cycle by better integrating the Daydream Headset into your development workflow
+1.  _Improve Write-Run-Cycle by better integrating the Daydream Headset into your development workflow_

 Because off-the-shelp boilerplate from A-Frame and ReactVR seems to only offer live-reloads over http, this workflow is incompatible with the Chrome security restriction that the Daydream can only render WebVR over https.